The Speakers

 Earl Swenson

 Earl Swenson is an outdoor enthusiast and BWCA devotee.
-He’s been enjoying the BWCA since 1986 with 70+ trips in during the soft and hard water seasons.
-Tripping solo and with groups.
+He’s been enjoying the BWCA since 1986 with 80+ trips during the soft and hard water seasons tripping solo and with groups.
 He has a passion for Bushcraft and all things outdoors.
-He’s been Winter Camping since 2010 and coming to symposium for nearly as long giving seminars on Staying Warm, Food/cooking and Bannock/quick Bread making.
+He’s been Winter Camping since 2008 and coming to symposium for nearly as long giving seminars on Staying Warm, Food/cooking and Bannock/quick Bread making.

 Jonah Lottig